OpenStackSanDiego/SecurityServiceChains/Lab1.md

 * Startup a new SSH session to the controller

-* Setup routes to/from webclient and webserver on NetMon
+* Setup routes to/from webclient and webserver on netmon
 ```bash
 ssh -T centos@${NETMON1_ADMIN_IP} <<EOF
 sudo ip route add $WEBCLIENT_IP dev eth1